Abhinavpreet-Singh/Find_Your_Vibe/README.md

 - AI-powered recommendations for finding teammates

 ---
-💡 **Find Your Vibe** is more than just a platform—it's a community for students to connect, collaborate, and grow together!
+💡 **Find Your Vibe** is more than just a platform.
+It's a community for students to connect, collaborate, and grow together!!!!